- Download Teacher’s Edition Lessons in PDF format

 - Lesson Index including Ellen White & Bible References

-Key Thought: By knowing who Jesus is, we can become more like Him in our characters and lives.
-Idols of the Soul – May 21 – 27, 2016 1.
-Have a volunteer read Matthew 18:21,22. a.
+Key Thought: The gospel calls us to demonstrate God’s love for the world in practical ways.
+Lesson 13 – September 24, 2016 1.
+Have a volunteer read James 2:14-17. a.
 Ask class members to share a thought on what the most important point in this text is. b.
-Why is … [Click to read more …]
+In what ways are faith and works … [Click to read more …]

-Key Thought: By knowing who Jesus is, we can become more like Him in our characters and lives.
-Peter and the Rock – May 14-20, 2016 1.
-Have a volunteer read Matthew 16:13-17. a.
-Ask class members to share a thought on what the most important point in this text is. b.
-Why is it significant … [Click to read more …]
+Key Thought: Cities have a special place in God’s heart.
+As we enter the cities, we are called to follow Christ’s method of ministry.
+Lesson for September 17, 2016 1.
+Have a volunteer read Matthew 13:18-23. a.
+Ask class members to share a thought on what the most important point in this text is. b. … [Click to read more …]

 - GoBible.org Weekly teaching outlines posted by Bruce Cameron.
 (Also found at SabbathSchoolLessons.com